wizarrrr/wizarr/README.md

 ## A note on SSO (Authelia, Authentik, etc)

-As mentionned in the features, Wizarr supports SSO via disabling its inbuilt authentication!
+As mentioned in the features, Wizarr supports SSO via disabling its inbuilt authentication!
 Attention!
 While setting up Wizarr, you will still be asked for a username and password, but these will be ignored if you enabled `DISABLE_BUILTIN_AUTH`
 To Setup, protect the Wizarr App with your SSO provider using Authelia for example or in the case of Authentik, using a Proxy Provider.
 However, make sure to whitelist the following paths, or users will not be able to join!